-Before we get to Jeff’s wiring problem, here’s a quick missive from Dwight:
+Before we get to Jeff’s wiring for DCC layout, here’s a quick missive from Dwight:

 A while back I mentioned that I had dismantled my 12 year old N scale pike, with the intention of starting over with a fresh approach to design and construction.